South Ayrshire: Education

+In addition to the eight secondary schools which are operated by South Ayrshire Council, Ayr is home to Wellington School, a private day school which educates children from 3–18.

 Governance

+South Ayrshire Council

-The council has been under no overall control since 2003, in which time various coalitions and minority administrations have operated.
+South Ayrshire is governed by South Ayrshire Council which has been under no overall control since 2003, in which time various coalitions and minority administrations have operated.
 Since the last election in 2022, the council has been led by a Conservative minority administration which took office with support from two independent councillors and abstentions from Labour.
 The next election is due in 2027.

 The council's civic head takes the title of provost.
 This is a largely ceremonial role, chairing council meetings and acting as the area's first citizen.
 Although an elected councillor, the provost is expected to be politically impartial.
 Political leadership is provided by the leader of the council.